alirezazd-assembly/bubble-sort/README.md

 The bubble sort algorithm performs poorly in real-world use and is used primarily as an educational tool.
 Bubble sort has a worst-case and average complexity of О(n2), where n is the number of items being sorted.
 Most practical sorting algorithms have substantially better worst-case or average complexity, often O(n log n) \[1].

 ## Uasage
-The source code is tested with
+The source code is tested with [EMU8086](https://emu8086-microprocessor-emulator.en.softonic.com/).
+The .data section of the code can be edited according to your data.
+Note that the loop counters should also be edited accordingly.
 ## References
 [1] https://en.wikipedia.org/wiki/Bubble_sort